ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 Instructions:
 -
 1. Log into your Amazon account in Safari.
 2. Fill your Whole Foods cart and try to check manually.
-Stop once you've arrived at the page saying no slots are available
+Stop once you've arrived at the page saying no slots are available.
 3. Open script and click the play button to run.
-You can now minimize the script window to hide it while it runs
+You can now minimize the script window to hide it while it runs.

 Notes:
 -